 Don't forget to search for your parents, also, especially if they've passed away.
 In that case, you'll need a copy of the death certificate and the will designating you as the executor or beneficiary.
 In my parents' case, there apparently was a forgotten insurance policy with a modest payout that was just waiting for us to claim it.

 In all, a few hours of work filing the claims paid off with over $1,000.
-As always, if you need any help with this, just get in touch with one of our financial advisors at the link below.
+As always, if you need any help with this, just get in touch with one of our financial advisors.